ReSwift/Recombine/README.md

 )
 ```

-Now it can be accessed from any of out views!
+Now it can be accessed from any of our views!

 ```swift
 @EnvironmentObject var store: Store<App.State, App.Action>